Daniel8hen/pythonTraining/README.md

 * Dynamic dictionary - an interactive dictionary using a .json file reading.
 * Map - A map using Folium which shows interactive markers within it and has option to add / remove markers dynamically, using .csv reading file
 * Website blocker - an app that blocks websites during a specific timeframe (which can be changed) and running as a scheduler in the background
+* Website - a website that contains .html, .css files and based on a basic layout, using python.
+The app is deployed and seen live using Heroku.